craftcms/docs/docs/5.x/system/searching.md

 ## Configuring Custom Fields for Search

 Each element type makes basic details, called _searchable attributes_, available as search keywords.
-It’s common to search for entries by title, for example, or for users matching a name or email address.
+It’s common to search for entries by title, for example, or for users by their name or email address.
 (We just looked at these in the [Searching for Specific Element Attributes](#searching-for-specific-element-attributes) table.)

 You can configure any [custom field](fields.md) to make its content available for search by enabling **Use this field’s values as search keywords**: